The Plateau Phase

-The Plateau Phase is the debut studio album by English post-punk band Crispy Ambulance, released in March 1982 by Factory Benelux.
+The Plateau Phase is the debut studio album by the English post-punk band Crispy Ambulance, released in March 1982 by Factory Benelux.
 It was a departure to the sound of the earlier singles which was considered to be closer to the sound of post-punk contemporaries Joy Division.
 It peaked at No. 21 on the UK Indie Charts by the months of May and April 1982.

 Critical reception

 It received harsh criticism at the time, a typical example being this review by Mat Snow for NME:

 Retrospective criticism was more positive, e.g. Ned Raggett, AllMusic: